 This course combines practical skills, academic knowledge and excellent work experience to give you a head start once you begin your job search.
 Learning about the practicalities involved with making actual products will give you a true overview of the production process, preparing you for work at every level from designer through to production manager.

-Over 86%* of our previous students are in work or further study within six months of graduating.
+90% of students are in professional/managerial positions within six months of graduating from this course.
 They have been employed by a range of organisations, including AnglePoise, Atlas Furniture, Campbell Reith, Craftwood Interiors, Dyson, HM Forces, GSPK Design Ltd, Jonathan Coles Lighting, Lancome, Lush Retail Ltd, MDM Props, Princess Motor Yacht Company, Quadrant2Design, among many others.

 You will be prepared for a variety of roles once you've finished your course, including: